 Vegetarian Jambalaya: To cater to dietary preferences, vegetarian jambalaya swaps the meat or seafood with an assortment of vegetables, such as bell peppers, onions, and celery.

-See also How to cook dry black eyed peas in instant pot
+See also How long to cook frozen tortellini in crock pot

 Regardless of the variation, jambalaya is known for its rich flavors and the ability to bring people together.
 It is a staple dish of the New Orleans region and is often associated with festive gatherings and celebrations.